Fried chicken stereotype: History

 Since the American Civil War, traditional slave foods like Southern fried chicken, watermelon, and chitterlings have suffered a strong association with stereotypes of African Americans and blackface minstrelsy.
 The reasons for this are various.
 Chicken dishes were popular among enslaved people before the American Civil War, as chickens were generally the only animals enslaved people were allowed to own, as well as being cheap and easy to raise.

 The notion of African Americans having a special affinity for fried chicken has its origins in both the popularity of chicken in the cuisine of the Southern United States as well as the 1915 silent film The Birth of a Nation, in which a rowdy African American man is seen eating fried chicken in a legislative hall.
 The stereotype was commercialized in the 20th century by restaurants such as Coon Chicken Inn, which selected exaggerated depictions of Black people as mascots, implying quality by their association with the stereotype.

 Although also being acknowledged positively as "soul food" today, the affinity that African American culture has for fried chicken has been considered by some to be a delicate, often pejorative issue.
-Melissa Thompson, a British food columnist, has expressed her reluctance to admit her love of fried chicken as a Black British, due to the stereotype associated with fried chicken in American culture.
+Melissa Thompson, a British food columnist, has expressed her reluctance to admit her love of fried chicken as a Black British woman, due to the stereotype associated with fried chicken in American culture.